 Initiating the process involves opening the system settings panel.
 There are multiple ways to accomplish this, but one of the most straightforward methods involves utilizing the built-in system tray on your Debian desktop.

-Click on the settings icon situated in the top right-hand corner of your desktop, which directly opens the system settings panel.
+Click on the settings icon in your desktop’s top right-hand corner to open the system settings panel.
 Alternatively, you can also navigate to the settings through the Activities

 > Show Applications